rsanchezsaez/CardboardSDK-iOS/README.md

 *Treasure* example fully running with magnetic trigger detection.
 Successfully tested on an iPhone 6 running iOS 8 and on a iPhone 5 running iOS 7.

+It (mostly) has feature parity with *Android's CardboardSDK v0.5.1*.

 ### Todo

 - Text overlay messages (`CardboardOverlayView`, part of  *Treasure* example).
-- Match latest CardboardSDK functionality (some refactoring which moved some transformations from CardboardView into EyeParams and the such; adding optional neck support on the HeadTracker; optional vignetting on the distortion renderer; etc).
-- Having additional examples would be nice.
+- Replace `Matrix3x3d` and `Vector3d` by [eigen3](http://eigen.tuxfamily.org/).
+- Provide easy way of configuring Update Cardboard devices.
+- Additional examples.

 ### Issues

-- NFC doesn't work, as there's no NFC API available on iOS 8.
-(Hopefully Apple will provide one on iOS 9.
-But then, only the iPhone 6/6+ or higher have NFC).
+- Reading the Cardboard configuration from NFC has not been implemented, as there's no public NFC API available on iOS 8.
+Hopefully Apple will provide one on iOS 9 (only the iPhone 6/6+ or higher have NFC).

 ### Discusion